EGR-314-Team-307/EGR-314-Team-307/Report.md

 - Figure 3: RAINPOINT WiFi Automatic Watering System For Indoor Potted Plants, DIY Drip Irrigation Kit Remotely Control Auto/Manual/Delay Watering Mode via APP, Automatic Self-Watering Irrigation System with Pump
 - Price: $69.99
 - Vendor: Amazon
-- Description: App controlled irrigation system that can use environmental information like local temperature, humidity, and sun position to know when to water house plants, but a timer can also be set instead.
+- Description: App-controlled irrigation system that can use environmental information like local temperature, humidity, and sun position to know when to water house plants, but a timer can also be set instead.

 **Table 5: 4-5 Star Review Positive Comments**